martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 If the rain sensor is activated, "Rain sensed" is displayed and all stations with no exception will be blocked.

 ## CPU Temp
-The Temperature of the Raspberry pi's CPU temperature.
+The Temperature of the Raspberry pi CPU temperature.
 The displayed temperature can be toggled between C and F.

 ## CPU Usage
-The Usage of the Raspberry pi's CPU usage.
+The Usage of the Raspberry pi CPU usage.
 The displayed usage as %.

 ## Software version
-A link to the project's software repository and the revision number of the installed software.
+A link to the project software repository and the revision number of the installed software.

 ## External IP
 The External IP address for OSPy system.
 Connected your network to provider.
 Tested via pihrt.com ipbot.

 ## Working
-The Running time of the system Raspberry pi's.
+The Running time of the system Raspberry pi.

 ----